 Reasons for Rebranding

 There can be a number of reasons for rebranding.
 Companies either wish to dissociate themselves from previous logos and slogans that held negative connotation, wish to attract new customers, and/or wish to compete with their rivals with the help of a new image.
-No matter what the reason may be, rebranding requires a lot of capital and publicity for the new brand to be easily recognized by old clients as well as the new.
+No matter what the reason may be, rebranding requires a lot of capital and publicity for the new brand to be easily recognized by old clients as well as the www.

 Out With the Old, In With the New